landandair/Meshtastic_File_Transfer/README.md

 # Meshtastic_File_Transfer
-System which can be used to send arbitrary binary data files over Meshtastic of a size up to 59kb at a rate of about 50 bytes/s which is about as fast as a room full of people on morse code.
+System which can be used to send arbitrary binary data files over Meshtastic of a size up to 59kb at a rate between 10-1000 bytes/s which is about as fast as a room full of people on morse code.
+The file size can be expanded by sending file chunks of a larger file which can be generated with tools in this repo.

 This method of communication can be used by any platform and makes use of a relatively simple but reliable communication protocol as described below.